How to Find Your Vocal Range and Voice Type

 So now that you know how this whole “vocal range” thing works, let’s get started with figuring things out.

-You’re going to be finding your highest and lowest “natural” notes and notes that sound “breathy” when you try to sing them.
+You’re going to be finding your highest and lowest “natural” notes and notes that use “falsetto” or sound “breathy” when you try to sing them.

-IMPORTANT: Remember one thing, you can ONLY sing a note if you hit the pitch comfortably, naturally and without any vocal strain, cracking, croaking, and without any scratchiness or breathiness.
-If you notice any of that, you CAN’T sing that note (yet…).
+IMPORTANT: Remember one thing, you can ONLY sing a note if you hit the pitch comfortably, naturally and without any vocal strain, cracking, croaking, and without any scratchiness.
+If you notice any of that, you CAN’T sing that note comfortably (yet…).

 1) Find Your Lowest Note

-The first thing you need to do is find the lowest note you can naturally sing.
+The first thing you need to do is find the lowest note in your vocal range that you can naturally sing.

 Go to your keyboard/piano or download a free piano app on your phone/tablet/computer.
 Hit the middle C note and try to match the sound/pitch with your voice.